 French architect Achille Duchêne also made his mark on the Blenheim Palace gardens in the 1920s, when he landscaped the magnificent Formal Gardens.
 The water terraces are fun to walk beside and don’t miss the lovely Secret Garden.
 These days there are even more features for visitors to enjoy, including a miniature train and an enormous hedge maze.

-Blenheim palace and formal gardens are open from mid-February to the end of October.
+Blenheim Palace and formal gardens are open from mid-February to the end of October.
 The park is open all year round.

 10 Kenroku-en Garden, Japan

-It’s well-nigh impossible to identify one garden as the most beautiful in this land of exquisite garden design but Kenroku-en in the city of Kanazawa is widely recognised as one a group of three gardens that are the most treasured in Japan.
+It’s well-nigh impossible to identify one garden as the most beautiful in this land of exquisite garden design but Kenroku-en in the city of Kanazawa is widely recognized as one a group of three gardens that are the most treasured in Japan.

 Such a group of three gardens is an ancient concept in Japan and the other two members of the ‘three great gardens of Japan’ trilogy are Koraku-en in Okayama and Kairaku-en in Mito, all famed for their lush and intricate beauty.